 Cabot Creamery Vermont Cheddar

 Over the past 10 years, Cabot Cheese has been awarded every national and international award for its outstanding cheddar cheese.
 At the 22nd Biennial World Championship Cheese Contest in Green Bay Wisconsin, Cabot was recognized for the “World’s Best Cheddar,” and their Five Peppercorn Cheese was voted the “Best Flavored Cheese.”
-Ask us about Cabot Vermont or share comments.
-Feature your business, contact VTLiving.
+If you have not tasted Cabot Cheese, you should.
+Cabot Seriously Sharp Cheddar Cheese is one our favorite Vermont products here at Vermont Living.
+Thank you for visiting.
+Ask us about Cabot Vermont, share product reviews, or feature your business, contact VTLiving.

 Cabot’s story starts 80 years ago when it was founded by the farmers of Cabot, Vermont.
 At the turn-of-the-century, the United States supported a multitude of dairy farmers, and milk was inexpensive to produce.
 Most farmers produced far more milk than they could market and in 1919, farmers around Cabot got together to develop a new market for their surplus.
 These 94 innovative farmers discovered that by turning their milk into butter it could be easily transported to eager consumers in all regions of New England.